nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all persons: `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in SalesContactPro.
 The list can be optionally sorted by various fields to help you organize and find contacts more efficiently.

 Format: `list [s/SORT_FIELD] [r/]`